Thursday, June 28, 2007

 UPDATE June 29, 2007:

-Last night, as a starter, we had small pieces coated lightly with nutritional yeast flakes, pan-fried in just a little olive oil with a few drops Chinese (dark) sesame oil, and served with soy sauce.
+Last night, as a starter, we had small pieces coated lightly with nutritional yeast flakes, pan-fried in just a little olive oil with a few drops dark sesame oil, and served with soy sauce.
 Divine!

-I have not stored it in water, as I don't want to destroy the flavor, and we plan to eat it up soon!
+I did not store it in water (which is the way you would normally store fresh tofu), because I didn't want to destroy the flavor, and we plan to eat it up soon, anyway.
 I just placed it in the fridge on a plate, covered with plastic wrap.
-Thanks guys at wishwewerebaking!!
-I plan to try out some other flavor combos soon!

 Monday, June 25, 2007